 Since keloids are formed due to an abnormal response to wound healing, surgical removal alone is not always the best option for removing them.
-In fact, creating a new incision to extract the keloid can actually stimulate the formation of even more scar tissue, resulting in a new, sometimes larger keloid increasing keloid recurrence rates.
+Creating a new incision to extract the keloid can stimulate the formation of even more scar tissue, resulting in a new, sometimes larger keloid increasing keloid recurrence rates.

-Fortunately, there are other effective treatment modalities for the management of keloids with satisfactory recurrence rates.
-At The Keloid Plastic Surgery Center, we offer a wide range of options, including surgical excision, silicon sheeting, superficial radiation therapy (SRT), a minimally-invasive procedure that has been proven to yield the highest cure rate (over 95%) of any available treatment for keloid modalities.
+Fortunately, there are other effective treatments of keloid scar modalities for its management with satisfactory recurrence rates.
+At The Keloid Plastic Surgery Center, we offer a wide range of options, including surgical excision, silicon sheeting, superficial radiation therapy (S.R.T.), a minimally-invasive procedure that has been proven to yield the highest cure rate (over 95%) of any available treatment for keloid modalities.

 - How Does Superficial Radiation Therapy Work For Keloids?